robinlin99/hugo-personal-website/content/authors/admin/_index.md

 👋 Hey!
 I'm Robin, an ECE and CS student @ Cornell University.
 I am passionate about emerging technologies in the areas of self-driving technologies and robotics.

-📍 I am currently a research intern at the Autonomous Systems Lab at Cornell University working on nighttime depth estimation.
-I will be working at Apple and Amazon Robotics as a Software Engineering Intern for the Summer and Fall of 2021.
+📍 I am currently a Software Engineering Intern at Apple working within the CoreML team.
+I will be interning at Amazon Robotics as a Software Engineering Co-op Intern for the Fall of 2021.